LingyunXiong/LingyunXiong.github.io/index.markdown

 Extensive biomedical studies have identified transcription factors that are essential for biological phenotypes in normal physiology and pathophysiology.
 However, how these proteins act biophysically to direct biological processes that underlie physiological phenomena is not well understood, especially in relation to other proteins as well as in the context of the intracellular signaling network.

-Hinged on known feedback relationships in mammalian systems, ranging from molecular to organ system level, my research utilizes techniques from nonlinear dynamics to investigate the mechanisms of state transitions in normal physiology and between normal physiology and pathophysiology.
+Hinged on known feedback relationships in mammalian systems, ranging from molecular to organ system level, my research utilizes techniques from nonlinear dynamics and computational biology to investigate the mechanisms of state transitions in normal physiology and between normal physiology and pathophysiology.
 Currently, I am studying sex differences of cellular energetics and tubuloglomerular feedback in the kidney, with Drs. [**Andy McMahon**](https://mcmahonlab.usc.edu/) and [**Adam MacLean**](https://macleanlab.usc.edu/).

-## **Research topics**
+## **Research interests**
-- Sex differences in the kidney
 - Mathematical modeling of renal physiology
+- Pattern formation during kidney development
+- Comparative studies of mammalian physiology
 - Network and dynamical modeling of transcriptome during cell fate transition
-- Comparative studies of mammalian physiology

 ## **Qualifications**
 * DPhil in Systems Biology, University of Oxford (2021)